 There is no major implication if a will is not created by the deceased.
 If there is no will, the next of kin may apply Grant of Letter of Administration in Court to protect and to administer the property.

 3 - What are the legal steps that will happen if this event transpired?

-Mortgage Reducing Term Assurance or MRTA is a life insurance plan with decreasing sum assured over time, and it is used just to cover you home loan owed to the bank.
-This plan is usually by the bank you are getting the mortgage from, as it is used protection for the bank in case of misfortunes that stop you from servicing the loan.
+MRTA defined: Mortgage Reducing Term Assurance or MRTA is a life insurance plan with decreasing sum assured over time, and it is used just to cover your home loan owed to the bank.
+This plan is usually by the bank you are getting the mortgage from, as it is used as protection for the bank in case of misfortunes that stop you from servicing the loan.